 Calculate rolling returns over n months.
 Where n = 1, 3, 6, 12.

-For the n+1th month, go long the ETF that had the highest return in Step 1.
+For the n+1th month, go long the ETFs that had positive returns in Step 1.

 Pick your Fighter

-The Before 2010 dataset shows rotation by all look-back periods to be better than buying-and-holding the S&P 500.
+The Before 2010 dataset shows rotation by 6- and 12-month look-back periods to be better than buying-and-holding the S&P 500.